Kerry Stokes: Net worth

+In 2019, Forbes assessed Stokes' net worth as US$2.90 billion.

 Philanthropy

 In 1995 Stokes was appointed an Officer of the Order of Australia (AO) for service to business and commerce to the arts and to the community.
 In 2008 Stokes was appointed a Companion of the Order of Australia (AC) for service to business and commerce through strategic leadership and promotion of corporate social responsibility, to the arts through executive roles and philanthropy, and to the community, particularly through contributions to organisations supporting youth.
 His passionate interest in art coincides with his long association with the National Gallery of Australia, where he served as chairman for several years and has made multimillion-dollar donations.

 He has also been awarded the Rotary Paul Harris Fellow Award by Rotary International and holds a life membership of the Returned and Services League of Australia, on whose behalf Stokes has acquired three Victoria Crosses, as well as other medals.
 These medals have been added to the collection of the Australian War Memorial in Canberra.
 He now sits on the council of the War Memorial.

 In November 2012, Stokes was named Western Australia's Australian of the Year for his extensive philanthropic contributions to Australian society.
 In 1994, Stokes delivered the Boyer Lectures, a series of five lectures broadcast annually on ABC radio.
 His series was entitled "Advance Australia Where?" on the topic of the Information Superhighway.
 He delivered the Andrew Olle Media Lecture in October 2001.